 Here are some great lower extremity recovery gadgets to consider:

 Stationary bikes are an excellent investment to help you exercise as you recover from a stroke.
 It combines bilateral leg movements with aerobic activity, which promotes cardiovascular health and lower body coordination.
 Bilateral training like this is therapeutic for stroke survivors because it encourages movement on the weaker side.

 5. Balance Boards

-Patients with moderate- to low-level impairments can benefit from using balance boards to train their legs and core.
-If you have severe impairments, it could be dangerous, so be careful!
-Always use balance boards in the presence of a caregiver and hold onto a table or ledge for support if needed.
+Individuals with low-level impairments benefit from using balance boards to retrain the balance system, which is commonly affected after a stroke.
+Always use your balance board in the presence of a caregiver and hold onto a table or countertop for extra support.

 Classic stability balls make great, affordable stroke exercise equipment for focusing on your core.
 A strong core is essential for improving balance after stroke, so you can use this ball to practice various core exercises for stroke patients.

 Arm and hand movement is essential for accomplishing the activities of daily living and feelings of independence.
 Fortunately, there are many stroke rehab devices on the market that can help with this goal.

 To improve arm and hand mobility, consider these useful stroke recovery tools: